nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   - 5a1.
 HRConnect shows an error message.

-    HRConnect displays the list of projects if the project projectId is invalid and the list of employees if the employee projectId is invalid.
+    HRConnect displays the list of projects if the project id is invalid and the list of employees if the employee id is invalid.
 Use case resume at step 4.

 ---